 Utilities have led the charge in offshore wind – which currently stands at 10GW installed – and are now being joined in the arena by global oil and gas majors.
 Hydrogen may offer a means to take overspill energy from offshore wind farms as we transition through fossil driven ‘Blue’ production to the renewable ‘Green’.
 The energy intensive electrolysis process can smooth natural peaks and troughs from a variable wind regime – and enable the offshore industry to go for dispatchable UK baseload electricity supply.

-Delegates, ranging from researchers and academics to industrialists involved in delivering schemes, learned that the gas transmission network’s business case emerging from RIIO-II is now complete and hydrogen is integral to the consultation response.
+Delegates, ranging from researchers and academics to the supply chain involved in delivering schemes, learned that the gas transmission network’s business case emerging from RIIO-II is now complete and hydrogen is integral to the consultation response.
 Should Ofgem prove supportive, there is a shared hope that a hydrogen economic opportunity, one with a global resonance, could take off in the region.

 This economic opportunity could act as an enabler for manufacturing sectors to link together and allow economies of scale, perhaps in clusters – as in offshore wind – to enable a range of opportunities from those making canisters and buses to a new generation of domestic boilers thus ensuring the UK takes maximal advantage of the opportunity.